-While the main provisions of the LGPD took effect on 18 September 2020, administrative sanctions under the LGPD are still subject to Law No. 14,010/20, which postpones sanctions until August 2021.
-Nevertheless, now that the main provisions are in force, there is a possibility of private lawsuits and public prosecutor actions.
-Companies operating in Brazil or that collect personal data from Brazilian data subjects therefore should review their compliance with the LGPD, including by reviewing privacy policies, implementing security measures, updating procedures, including breach notifications, and identifying agreements that involve cross-border transfers from Brazil.
+Administrative sanctions under the LGPD came into effect in August 2021.
+Companies operating in Brazil or that collect personal data from Brazilian data subjects therefore should review their compliance with the LGPD, including by reviewing privacy policies, implementing security measures, updating procedures, including breach notifications and identifying agreements that involve cross-border transfers from Brazil.
 Brazilian regulators appear to be wasting no time in beginning to make use of this civil litigation authorisation, announcing the first civil action against a Brazilian company for alleged LGPD violations only four days after the law went into effect.

 Key obligations of companies